 After falling in love with running in 2008, Maria decided that she wanted to blog about it (and of course baking too).
-Maria uses her blog, Running Cupcake about her parkruns, marathons and half marathons in a personal diary-esque style to keep her readers up to date with her progress.
+Maria uses her blog, Maria Runs about her parkruns, marathons and half marathons in a personal diary-esque style to keep her readers up to date with her progress.
 When Maria isn’t running, she enjoys baking brownies and cookies (not so much cupcakes), which was the inspiration for her blog name.
 In this spotlight, Maria who appears on our latest top ten running blogs ranking chats to us about why people should read her blog, how she measures its success, and how she likes to work with PRs.

 Why should people read your blog?
 What makes it different?
 I suppose I am more of an average runner- I’m not a speedy club runner and I only started running in my late twenties for a Race for Life.
 I think a lot of people nowadays get into running doing a similar thing, like doing a Couch to 5K, and so they might find it interesting to see how a similar runner is getting on with races and parkruns.